mmmmmmpc/liberate-formula/Liberate-Quickstart.md

   - `zypper ref`
 - Install formula
   - `zypper in liberate-formula`
+  - You will be requested to accept the gpg signing key.
+To do so, press `a`

 ## Configuring SUSE Manager
 Now it's time to start basic configuration to have all the software channels for [SUSE Liberty Linux](https://www.suse.com/products/suse-liberty-linux/) available for the conversion.